Radar warning of Pearl Harbor attack: Attack on Pearl Harbor

 On 6 December 1941, Private Joseph P. McDonald arrived for his 05:00 shift to relieve his tent mate and fellow staffer, Private Richard Schimmel, at Fort Shafter's Intercept Center.
 The center served as the tracking center for the US Army Air Corps (USAAC)'s radar monitoring, then a new technology.
-It utilized five radar systems located across Oahu.
+It used five radar systems located across Oahu.
 For several weeks, Intercept Center staff had been on high alert because military intelligence had not been able to locate the Imperial Japanese Navy's whereabouts.
 At 04:00 7 December 1941, USAAC radar plotters arrived to operate radars for their scheduled 04:00 to 07:00 shift.
 After the radar plotters left the Intercept Center at 07:00 to eat breakfast, McDonald remained at his post beyond his 06:00 schedule until his shift replacement, Schimmel, arrived from breakfast.

 Also at 04:00 Private Joseph Lockard, a U.S. Army third-class specialist and his colleague, Private George Elliott were manning their truck-mounted SCR-270 radar at the Opana Radar Site.
 Lockard served as the primary radar station operator; Elliott served as the station's primary plotter and temporary motorman.
 A third staffer, scheduled to be off-duty between 04:00 and 07:00, served as the station's regular motorman.
-Since 27 November 1941, Lockard and Elliot staffed the radar from 04:00 to 07:00, a departure from their old 7:00–16:00 schedule.
+Since 27 November 1941, Lockard and Elliot staffed the radar from 04:00 to 07:00, a departure from their old 07:00–16:00 schedule.
 The United States Department of War’s previous warning of a Japanese attack in the Pacific prompted the scheduling change.

 At 07:02 Lockard and Elliot saw a massive formation of aircraft on the oscilloscope.
 More experienced in radar than Elliot, Lockard considered it highly unusual to see 180 planes showing up on his radar.
 Lockard and Elliot detected the formation 132 mi out, close to their oscilloscope's 150 mi display limit.
 Initially puzzled over the oscilloscope's pronounced reading, they confirmed that the radar was in good working order.
 Lockard then called his immediate supervisor, but was unable to reach him.
 Elliot contacted the Intercept Center at Fort Shafter.
 McDonald received the call and Elliott requested the plotters.
 When McDonald indicated that the plotters had left, Elliott warned that a large number of planes were en route to Hawaii from the north 3 points east.
 Assuming he was the only one left at the center, McDonald replied that he did not know what to do since no one else was there with him.
 Suddenly, the connection went dead.